QIRO MaxClique#

 from qrisp import QuantumVariable

-from qrisp.qiro import QIROProblem, create_max_clique_replacement_routine, create_max_clique_cost_operator_reduced, qiro_RXMixer, qiro_init_function
+from qrisp.qiro import QIROProblem, create_max_clique_replacement_routine, create_max_clique_cost_operator_reduced, qiro_rx_mixer, qiro_init_function

 from qrisp.qaoa import max_clique_problem, create_max_clique_cl_cost_function